RadeonOpenCompute/ROCm_Documentation/README.md

- ## ROCm Documentation
+# Legacy ROCm Documentation GitHub Repo

- Repository for ROCm documentation rendered by ReadtheDocs
+This repository is archived.
+Please see the [ROCm repository](https://github.com/RadeonOpenCompute/ROCm) for the lastest documetentation source.